 \subsection{Compensation for Data Loss and Experimental Control}

-Our evaluation also revealed areas for improvement to enhance usability and increase flexibility in addressing more experimental needs.
+Our evaluation also identified areas for improvement in usability and flexibility to address more experimental needs.
 One key challenge lies in data collection, particularly data loss caused by the lack of participant monitoring or support, which risks compromising experimental validity.
 To address this, we plan to introduce system-level restrictions to mitigate common misunderstandings of experimental procedures (e.g., direct redirection instead of using world portals during world transitions).
-It may also be beneficial to leverage knowledge from traditional crowdsourcing studies regarding methods for maintaining participant compliance.
-For instance, developing a VR- or metaverse-adapted version of the Instructional Manipulation Check (IMC), a tool commonly used in crowdsourcing experiments to detect whether participants follow instructions~\cite{IMC}, and integrating it into LUIDA may help reduce participant misunderstandings and noncompliance.
-Additionally, based on user feedback, we aim to implement features that help researchers support participants, such as in-VR Q\&A forms or recording functionality.
-Allowing researchers to join ongoing or designated sessions would also help address monitoring needs.
-In parallel, expanding the currently limited format options in collected data (e.g., JSON, CSV, etc.) will further enhance data collection capabilities.
+It would also be beneficial to leverage methods from traditional crowdsourcing studies, such as developing a VR-adapted Instructional Manipulation Check~\cite{IMC} to detect noncompliance.
+Additionally, based on user feedback, we aim to implement features that help researchers support participants, such as in-VR Q\&A forms, recording functionality, or allowing researchers to join ongoing sessions for monitoring.

+Another risk is that if participants log off the platform, either deliberately or accidentally due to network problems, LUIDA currently does not natively support either automatic detection of lost data or session recovery upon their return, resulting in the loss of experimental state.
+As a temporary alternative, researchers can manually verify whether a participant completed the session by checking the data log, as all collected data is timestamped.
+To fundamentally address this issue, while metaverse platforms like Cluster provide APIs for saving and loading world states, which could be used by researchers within LUIDA's Implementation Template's customizable code blocks, a native, user-friendly data recovery and session resume feature should be included in future development.
+This would allow researchers to more easily manage incomplete sessions without requiring custom scripting.

 There are other aspects to consider in order to improve experimental control.
-First, to prevent recruiting more participants than originally intended, thereby avoiding unnecessary data collection, a mechanism could be implemented to automatically hide an experiment from LUIDA's Recruitment World once it reaches the predefined maximum number of participants.
-Second, to maintain a balanced distribution of participant characteristics, the Experiment World could selectively reject participation based on participants' questionnaire responses regarding individual attributes such as genders and ages, or by retrieving information about the devices they are using.
-Last but not least, LUIDA could offer an automatic testing feature to help researchers verify that their experiment systems function correctly on LUIDA.
+First, to prevent overly recruiting participants, experiments should automatically become invisible in the Recruitment World once participant quotas are reached.
+Second, to ensure balanced sampling, the Experiment World could selectively reject participation based on self-reported demographics or detected hardware specifications.
+Finally, an automated testing feature would allow researchers to verify system functionality and compatibility within LUIDA.